 Later during my time at Anderson Ranch, I painted two small playful and whimsical paintings of paper airplanes.
 The response was so positive during my exit critique that I decided this image was going to be part of a series.”
 In retrospect, I planned very hard for that stroke of luck.”

 I use the airplane is a metaphor for oneself and emotional intelligence, being above a situation, seeing it in a different way with new perspective(s).
 “As I journey or fly through life, I enjoy the ease in which I can change my reactions to responses using my breath and new perspectives.
 Many times, when I am in flow, life is an easy graceful flight and other times resistance and fear manifest turbulence and delays on my flight through life.
 Good thing the paper airplane is resilient and I have a lot a paper in the case of a crash.”

-On the color palate I would say the dark blue or Payne’s Grey, my current color crush, represents a cool and calming color that shows creativity and intelligence. ...
+On the color palette I would say the dark blue or Payne’s Grey, my current color crush, represents a cool and calming color that shows creativity and intelligence. ...
 It is a color that symbolizes loyalty, strength, wisdom and trust.
 Gold represents light, both inner light or self and outer light - universal.
 The white represents peace and being present.
-All the variations these colors make represent contrast and the balancing act of our thoughts feelings and emotions.
+All the variations these colors make represent contrast and the balancing act of our thoughts, feelings and emotions.

 I encourage the viewer to attach their own meaning to the paper plane.